 Bystanders first must notice the incident taking place.
 It is important to become attuned to what situations may be risky (e.g. if you're at a party, and you see someone stumbling as they're being led into a different room, this is a risky situation).

 2. INTERPRET THE INCIDENT AS EMERGENCY

-By "emergency," we mean a situation wherein there is risk of sexual or physical violence occurring in the near future.
+By "emergency," we mean a situation wherein there is risk of sexual or physical violence occurring soon.

 3. ASSUME RESPONSIBILITY FOR INTERVENING